roscopeco/moxy/README.md

 you still get all the usual verification goodness that Moxy provides, so you can still use matchers, for example, or check how many times it was called and make sure it didn't throw exceptions.

+For extra convenience, the [Moxy](https://roscopeco.github.io/moxy/com/roscopeco/moxy/Moxy.html) class provides a number of _spy(...)_ methods that can be used to generate spies from classes or existing mock instances.
+It should be noted that these methods do not currently call constructors when instantiating classes, which may cause more pain with spies than it does with mocks since they rely on the real method implementations on the spied class.

+If you need constructor calls in your spies, you'll currently need to create your mock in the same way as when doing partial mocking, and pass it into the _Moxy.spy(Object)_ method to convert it to a spy once you instantiated it appropriately.
+The [Partial Mocking and Spying](#partial-mocking-and-spying) section has more details and an example.

 ##### Actions